KRShea/KRShea.github.io/_posts/2024-01-29-my-first-post.md

 ## Connected Scatter
-Though I should have known better, scrolling through the [Vega examples gallery](https://vega.github.io/vega-lite/examples/) my first thought on tackling this challenge would be to use a connected scatter plot:
+A great place to start for creating visuals is the [Vega examples gallery](https://vega.github.io/vega-lite/examples/).
+Though I should have known better, scrolling through the examples my first thought on tackling this challenge was to use a connected scatter plot:

 ![CS1](/assets/post_files/Napoleons_March/connected_scatter.png "CS2")

 ## Trail Mark